HackYourFuture/Node.js/week1/MAKEME.md

 In this final exercise you have to prepare the first draft of your CV.
 Before preparing and submitting your CV, please look at the following link: [http://bit.ly/cvpreparation](http://bit.ly/cvpreparation).

-When you're feel prepared enough please fill in the following form:
+When you feel prepared enough please fill in the following form:

 - [Fill in your CV details!](https://hackyourfuture.typeform.com/to/nbktd8)